kmaeda16/libRCGA/README.md

 Quick Start:

 Four example source codes (example_*_*.c) in the directory "example" illustrate how to use libRCGA and can be used as a template for your program.
-To test whether the installed libRCGA works, you can follow the directions provided in example_*_*.c, and compile and execute these examples.
+To test whether the installed libRCGA works, please follow the directions provided in example_*_*.c, and compile and execute these examples.

 Uninstallation: